appneta/tcpreplay/docs/Win32Readme.txt

 Note 2:
-There's a big problem with the Cygwin Guile package which breaks GNU Autogen which tcpreplay depends on when building from Subversion.
+There's a big problem with the Cygwin Guile package which breaks GNU Autogen which Tcpreplay depends on when building from Subversion.

 What this means is that to build from Subversion you must do the following:
 - Download GNU Guile from http://www.gnu.org/software/guile/guile.html